 About the Dispute Resolution Center (DRC)

-The DRC offers facilitative style, face-to-face mediation at our main office at the historic Good Shepherd Center in the Wallingford neighborhood of Seattle, or at our satellite location in Federal Way.
+The DRC offers facilitative style, face-to-face mediation at our office at the historic Good Shepherd Center in the Wallingford neighborhood of Seattle.
 The DRC provides free mediation services at all four Small Claims Courts in King County so that people can choose mediation instead of litigation on the same day of their small claims trial.
 The DRC also offers Basic Mediation Training for people interested in becoming a facilitative mediator, customized training for organizations and businesses, and skill building training for the community.
 Click here to learn more about Training.

 Our services include:

 - Small Claims Court mediation

 - Information and referral